urbancamo/javaapiforkml/README.md

 # Now under Maintenance

-Thank you to Michael at Microdata for adding me @urbancamo as a maintainer.
+Thank you to Michael at Microdata for adding me [urbancamo](mailto:mark@wickensonline.co.uk) as a maintainer.
 The project is now open to pull requests for bugs and enhancements.
 Thank you to those who previously submitted pull requests - the majority of these have now been squashed and merged.